 All specialty medications require Precertification.
 The process begins with a call to HealthSmart Specialty Drug Program at 1-888-440-7342.
 HealthSmart will review the drug for medical necessity, and if approved, will coordinate the purchase through an approved source.
+Many specialty medications have manufacturer programs which will financially assist patients in the purchase of the medication.
+PEIA requires that if a financial assistance program is available, you must participate in the program.
 Specialty drugs have the following key characteristics: